What is a mastectomy?

 are also removed.
 Breast cancer often spreads to these lymph nodes.
 It can then spread

 the lymph nodes under the arm, and the chest muscles under the breast.
-For many years,
+This was once

-this was the standard surgery.
-But today it is rarely done.
-It may be advised when
+the standard surgery, but today it's rarely done.
+It may be needed for large tumors

 Breast reconstruction surgery after mastectomy

 You may worry about how your breast will look after a mastectomy.
+Most people can

-In most cases, breast reconstruction surgery can be done.
-This surgery rebuilds the breast so it is the size
+have breast reconstruction surgery.
+This surgery rebuilds the breast so it's the size

 and shape of your other breast.
-Many women have breast reconstruction done at the
+Some people have breast reconstruction done at the

 same time as a mastectomy.
-Some wait and have it done as a second surgery later.
+Others wait and have it done later, as a second surgery.

 What are the risks of a mastectomy?

-All procedures have some risk.
-Some possible complications of mastectomy include:
+All surgeries have some risk.
+Some complications of mastectomy include:

-- Hardness due to scar tissue that can form at the site of the cut (incision)
+Hardness or lumpiness because of scar tissue that can form at the site of the cut

-- Swelling (lymphedema) of the arm, if lymph nodes were removed
+Swelling (lymphedema) of the arm, chest, and neck, if lymph nodes were removed

-- Pain in the breast that has been removed (phantom breast pain).
-This may be helped
+Pain in the breast that has been removed (called phantom breast pain).
+This may be

-A clear fluid (seroma) is often found in the breast after a mastectomy.
+A buildup of clear fluid (seroma) can happen in the breast after a mastectomy.
 If

 this bothers you, it can be drained in the surgeon’s office.
-If needed, it can then be
+If needed, it can be

 treated with compression.
-Or you may get an injection that helps to harden the space in the
+Or you may get an injection that helps to harden the space

-You will likely have a scar at the mastectomy site.
-You may also have a pulling feeling
+You'll likely have a scar at the mastectomy site.
+Scar tissue may also cause a pulling

-Depression and feelings of loss of sexual identity may occur after a mastectomy.
+You may have depression and feelings of loss of sexual identity after a mastectomy.

 How do I get ready for a mastectomy?

-- Your doctor will explain the procedure to you and give you a chance to ask any questions
+Your healthcare provider will explain the surgery to you and give you a chance to

-- You will be asked to sign a consent form that gives permission to do the procedure.
+You'll be asked to sign a consent form that gives permission to do the surgery.
+Read

-exam.
 This is to be sure you are in good health before the surgery.
-You may also have
+You may also need blood

-- You will be asked to not eat or drink anything (to fast) for some time before the
+You'll be asked to not eat or drink anything for some time before the surgery.
+Your

 and anesthesia medicines (local and general).

-- Tell your provider if you have a history of bleeding disorders.
-Let your provider
+Tell your provider if you have a history of bleeding problems.
+Let your provider know

-- You may be given medicine to help your relax (a sedative) before the procedure.
+You may be given medicine to help you relax (a sedative) before surgery.